LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/114789926-170b8c80-9d41-11eb-941f-0c6f82311349.png)

 #### Histogram Aggregations
-`The histogram aggregations` is similar to the `date_histogram` aggregation.
-However, it can be applied to any numerical field given that your intervals have the same preset size.
+The `histogram aggregations` creates buckets based on any numerical interval.

 Ex.
-Create a bucket for increasing interval by $5
+Create a bucket for each price interval that increment by $10

 Syntax:
 ```
 GET ecommerce_data/_search
 {
   "size": 0,
-  "aggs" or "aggregations": {
+  "aggs": {
     "Name your aggregation here": {
       "histogram": {
         "field":"Name the field you want to aggregate on here",